 Scott Richards Solicitors are a Partnership.
 Our registered office is Newfoundland House, 4 Regent Street, Teignmouth, Devon, TQ14 8SL.
 We are authorised and regulated by the Solicitors Regulation Authority (SRA number 54926).

 Scott Richards maintains professional indemnity insurance cover in accordance with the rules of the Solicitors Regulation Authority.
-Details of our insurers and the scope of our policy are available on request.
+Details of our insurers and the scope of our policy are available on request from our offices.